imrockpan/tapicker-docs/pages/docs/getting-started/installation-and-registration.en-US.md

 ## How to install?

-DatePicker has been released to the Google and Microsoft app stores and has passed the review.
+DataPicker has been released to the Google and Microsoft app stores and has passed the review.
 It is safe and reliable.
 You can install it directly in the app store with one click:

 - Install in Chrome browser: [Chrome Webstore](https://chrome.google.com/webstore/detail/tapicker-powerful-web-d/baglkjackdnhdpjjcjpkhmemggiklhid)
 - Install in Edge browser: [Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/tapicker-powerful-web/ejmegoaahjcedhklldmdmmgbjoioifje)